jason-cyun/mini-gfs-python/README.md

 Response from chunk server 50053 good
 Response from chunk server 50052 day
 file_content: goodday
 ```

 ## Inconsistency case

+This demonstrates the inconsistent file region state.
 We randomly fail a server to bring in inconsistency.
 Please uncomment line 153-156 in ```chunk_server.py``` to bring in inconsistency.
-Dont forget to restart all the scripts.
+You will be required to restart all the scripts.

-Output
+Output:

 ```
 $ python client.py append /file1 good